TRENDING

 Instagram ends support for end-to-end encrypted DMs

-Punch Nigeria 13 days 1 mins read
+Punch Nigeria about 1 month 1 mins read

 Instagram is officially ending support for its end-to-end encrypted DMs.
 Learn what this privacy change means and how to download your affected chats.
 Read More: https://punchng.com/instagram-ends-support-for-end-to-end-encrypted-dms/